SILT

 AN APOLOGY FOR TAXIDERMY

-The bed, in its immediate language, is a powerful relationship between the signifier and signified.
+The bed is central to Presence/Absence.
+Its immediate language is a powerful relationship between the signifier and signified.
+It speaks directly of the body and of bodily experiences from the mundane to the profoundly affecting.
 With this in mind, I look at the dynamic of Presence / Absence and how the bed can simultaneously speak of the past and present, and of the impact of presence and absence.

-The bed, in its immediate language, is a powerful relationship between the signifier and signified.
+The bed is central to Presence/Absence.
+Its immediate language is a powerful relationship between the signifier and signified.
+It speaks directly of the body and of bodily experiences from the mundane to the profoundly affecting.
 With this in mind, I look at the dynamic of Presence / Absence and how the bed can simultaneously speak of the past and present, and of the impact of presence and absence.